 Its stated mission is “to discover, develop and deliver innovative medicines that help patients prevail over serious diseases.”
 At the end of 2016, the company reported it had 10 new compounds in clinical development.

-The company is well known for innovation in biological and pharmaceutical research, including the antipsychotic Abilify (which it helps market) and its blood thinners Plavix and Eliquis, as well as cancer drug Opdivo.
+The company is known for biological and pharmaceutical research, producing the antipsychotic Abilify (which it helps market) and its blood thinners Plavix and Eliquis, as well as cancer drug Opdivo.
 Sales for Opdivo alone went from $942 million in 2015 to $3.8 billion in 2016.
 Eliquis sales rose from $1.9 billion in 2015 to $3.3 billion the following year.

-But it has also run into some trouble along the way.
-During the 2000s, the company faced legal trouble over deceptive advertising campaigns and FDA violations.
+It has also run into some legal trouble along the way.
+During the 2000s, the company faced accusations of deceptive advertising campaigns and FDA violations.
 BMS has also had to deal with litigation related to two of its successful diabetes products, Byetta and Bydureon.

-As reports of people suffering adverse events related to Eliquis and the Type 2 diabetes drug Farxiga grow, Bristol-Myers is expected to face even more litigation.
+As reports of people suffering adverse events related to Eliquis and the Type 2 diabetes drug Farxiga grow, Bristol-Myers may face even more litigation.